Wireless network

 A wireless network is a computer network that uses wireless data connections between network nodes.

-Wireless networking is a method by which homes, telecommunications networks and business installations avoid the costly process of introducing cables into a building, or as a connection between various equipment locations.
+Wireless networking allows homes, telecommunications networks, and business installations to avoid the costly process of introducing cables into a building, or as a connection between various equipment locations.
 Admin telecommunications networks are generally implemented and administered using radio communication.
 This implementation takes place at the physical level (layer) of the OSI model network structure.

 Examples of wireless networks include cell phone networks, wireless local area networks (WLANs), wireless sensor networks, satellite communication networks, and terrestrial microwave networks.

 History

 Wireless networks

 The first professional wireless network was developed under the brand ALOHAnet in 1969 at the University of Hawaii and became operational in June 1971.
 The first commercial wireless network was the WaveLAN product family, developed by NCR in 1986.